-Name A Star Live launches your star’s name into space, and provides you a launch certificate after each launch occurs.
+Name A Star Live is the only star-naming service that launches your star’s name into space, and provides you a launch certificate after each launch occurs.
 We’re operated by Space Services, Inc. – a real aerospace company that has been launching payloads into space since 1982.
-No other Name A Star company has such a record of space launch success.

 We’re often asked by our customers how, exactly, we launch the star names.

 First, we launch more than just your star’s name: We launch all of the unique information from your Star Certificate, including the star’s name, what the star is named in honor of, the star’s registration date, the message you write for your gift recipient, the star’s astronomical coordinates and your order number.
 We save all of this information in our database of stars — our star register, or “archive of star names”: Your star will be assigned the name you give it, and will never be assigned any other name in our star register.